patrickfav/armadillo/README.md

 The following implementations are available:

-* PBKDF2 (basically using a hash functions multiple times; no memory workfactor)
+* PBKDF2 (basically using a hash functions multiple times; no memory work-factor)
 * BCrypt (requires much more memory, making it harder to implement on GPU cores)

-It is possible to provide any KDF to the storage with implementing the `KeyStretchingFunction`.
+It is possible to provide any KDF implementation to the storage with providing a custom `KeyStretchingFunction` implementation.

 ### Encryption Fingerprint